by D. PATRICK MILLER

 ________________________________________

 The following essay is based on notes that I wrote up for a Zoom seminar intended mostly for new or unpublished writers.
 However, much of the advice will ring true for writers at any level of experience.
-This summary represents an extreme condensation of experience I've gained as an author, editor, publisher, literary agent, and publishing consultant over four decades, working with major publishers and literary agents as well as hundreds of writers.
-(Full bio here...) — D. Patrick Miller
+This summary condenses the experience I've gained as an author, editor, publisher, and literary agent over four decades, working with major publishers and other literary agents as well as hundreds of writers.
+See full bio below.

 It’s Not About You.
 Far and away this is the most important principle of a manuscript that can be published and reach the maximum number of readers.
 That’s because what sells books more than any other publicity factor is “word of mouth” – that is, readers of your book enthusiastically telling other people that “you’ve got to read this book.”
 And why would they do that?
-Because the book touches their hearts and minds in a way that’s personal, that makes them feel like the book is about them.
-And that’s true of fiction or nonfiction – even memoirs, which would appear to be all about the author.
-Even if you’re writing your own story (and many first-time novelists are telling their own story in a thinly disguised fashion), you have to tell it in a way that it connects with readers as their own story.
+Because the book touches their hearts and minds in a way that’s personal, that makes them feel like the book is for them and about them.
+And that’s true of fiction or nonfiction – including memoirs, which would appear to be all about the author.
+Even if you’re writing your own story (and many first-time novelists are telling their own story in a thinly disguised fashion), you have to tell it in a way that connects with readers as their own story.
 Successfully touching the hearts and minds of readers is partly a matter of craft, but it begins with a clear intention.
-The question that should drive any publishable project is not What do I need to write? but rather: What is my gift to the reader?
+The question that should drive any publishable project is not What do I need to write? but rather: What am I giving to the reader?

 Your First Draft is Preparation for Starting Over.
-In many years of assessing, editing, publishing or assisting in the publication of manuscripts, I have generally found that a new writer’s first draft has to be set aside as source material for a second draft, which itself will need to go through one or two substantial revisions to be suitable for publication.
+In many years of developing manuscripts for publication, I have generally found that a new writer’s first draft has to be set aside as source material for a second draft, which itself will need to go through one or two substantial revisions to be suitable for publication.
 The usual reason for this has to do with key #1.
 That is, most new writers have written their first draft for themselves: to get their story down in print, settle a score, do some creative therapy, or just generally get things off their chest.
+Their first draft tends to be all about them.

 The same principle applies to writing a multi-volume serial work before you’ve published one book successfully.
-Until you’ve done that, the rest of the series is just so much overwriting.
+Publishers just won't take them on.

 FEARLESS LITERARY SERVICES: